markpsmi/terraform/aws/guestbook/readme.md

 # Install Guestbook Application in EKS Cluster using Terraform Cloud for Bussiness (TFCB).

-These Terraform files will install Guestbook applicaiton in a EKS Cluster
+These Terraform files will install Guestbook applicaton in a EKS Cluster

 ## TFCB Workspace Setup Details